Welcome Bonus of 5% of starting salary and Relocation Packages of upto £8000 available (subject to t&c's)

-If successful, you will be given the opportunity to choose from long days, short shifts or a combination of both.
+If you are successful in this post, you will be given the opportunity to choose from long days, short shifts or a combination of the two.
 If you are working long days, this will consist of 13 shifts in 28 days.
 If you are working short shifts, this will be 5 short shifts a week with a combination of Early and Late shifts.
 If you choose to combine the two, you will work two long shifts and two short shifts per week.
 There will also be an expectation to rotate onto night shifts.

 Lancashire & South Cumbria NHS Foundation Trust provides a range of services including secondary mental health care across this area.
 Specialist provision comprises inpatient child and adolescent mental health services, perinatal mental health and forensic services including low and medium secure care.

 The Trust also provides a range of physical health and well-being services in the community alongside a range of partners in the Lancashire, Cumbria and Sefton area.